orey/papers/docs/articles/conf-mgt.md

 ### Manual version management in the product tree

 Generally, old PDMs don't manage natively the version management.
-When a leaf of the tree changes, a new version of the design solution is created by copying the previous one and its content and name it with a version number in its name.
+When a leaf of the tree changes, a new version of the design solution must be crated manually by copying the previous one and its content and name it with a version number in its name.

-Let's take an example: The brake of my bicycle product is changing because my brake provider does not manufacture the old brake anymore.
-In my PDM, I must keep the old brake version because those information can be useful for the support of the already manufactured bicycles.
-I will create a new brake design solution by copying the old one, renaming it, and changing in it what needs to be changed to take into account the new version of the component.
+Let's take an example: The brake of the bicycle product (see Figure 1) is changing because the brake provider does not manufacture the old brake anymore.
+In the PDM, we must keep the old brake version because those information can be useful for the support of the already manufactured bicycles.
+We create a new brake design solution by copying the old one, renaming it, and changing in it what needs to be changed to take into account the new version of the component.

-From a certain point in time, from a certain instance of my product, all brakes will be of the new release (V2).
-Generally, industrially, I will move from the old version to the new one when my stock of old brakes will have been emptied.
+From a certain point in time, from a certain instance of the bicycle product, all brakes will be of the new release (V2).
+Generally, industrially, we will move from the old version to the new one when the stock of old brakes will be empty.

-In my PDM, I end up having, at the bottom of one branch, two versions of the brake.
-If I built my product tree getting inspired by a systems engineering approach, I will have a "brake branch", corresponding to the "brake function", with two possible implementations:
+In the PDM, we end up having, at the bottom of one branch, two versions of the brake.
+If the product tree was inspired by a systems engineering approach, we should have a "brake branch", corresponding to the "brake function", with two possible implementations:

-* One that was used from the first instance of my product up to instance N (we will often speak about product "serial number" or S/N to identify in a unique way the instances of the product),
+* One that was used from the first instance of the bicycle product up to instance N (we will often speak about product "serial number" or S/N to identify in a unique way the instances of the product),
 * And the second one that will be used from instance N+1 and for the future (see Figure 1).

 ![Basic applicability in PDM](../yed/cm01.png)